PwnHubCTF/deployer/README.md

 id: prog-my_chall
 ```

-And a docker-compose.yml file, with only ONE binded random port
+And a docker-compose.yml file for your challenge, with only *ONE* binded random port

 ```yaml
 version: "3.3"